wqeqwqeq/AzureAgent/README.md

 ---

-*Built with OpenAI Agents SDK and Azure SDK for Python*
+*Built with OpenAI Agents SDK and Azure SDK for Python • Powered by Azure AI Foundry*